St Olaf College

 Who Thrives Here

-St. Olaf fits academically strong students--especially from Minnesota and the Upper Midwest--who value a Lutheran-affiliated liberal-arts environment with strong music, sciences, and pre-professional pathways.
+St. Olaf fits academically strong students - especially from Minnesota and the Upper Midwest - who value a Lutheran-affiliated liberal-arts environment with strong music, sciences, and pre-professional pathways.
 Pell rate of 21.2% reflects a more middle-to-upper-middle-class profile, but the institution's aggressive need-based aid means low-income students who get in pay dramatically less than the headlines suggest.
 Enrollment of 3,093 keeps things small enough for genuine community.
 The strongest individual outcomes cluster in computer science, math, economics, nursing, and sociology/anthropology; weaker in music, fine arts, and humanities tracks.

 The Verdict: A Reasonable Bet - With Caveats

-The data highlights several strengths: a 84.0% graduation rate, high loan repayment success.
+What it has going for it: its 84.0% graduation rate, high loan repayment success.

 Rankings & Links